senyosimpson/blog/content/posts/rust-error-handling.md

 ```

 Rust has several convenience methods/syntax such as `unwrap`, `expect`, `?` which help to remove some
-of the boilerplate which we will discuss later in this post.
+of the boilerplate.
+We will discuss these later.

 ### Panicking